awsdocs/amazon-ec2-user-guide/doc_source/ec2-instance-recover.md

 ### Limitations<a name="limitations-simplified-recovery"></a>
 + Instances with instance store volumes and metal instance types are not supported by simplified automatic recovery\.
 + If your instance is part of an Auto Scaling group with health checks enabled, then the instance is replaced when it becomes impaired\.
-Auto recovery is not initiated for instances inside an Auto Scaling group\.
+Automatic recovery is not initiated for instances inside an Auto Scaling group\.
++ Simplified automatic recovery applies to unplanned events only\.
+It does not apply to scheduled events\.
++ Terminated or stopped instances cannot be recovered\.

 ### Verify the recovery behavior<a name="verify-recovery-behavior"></a>